What is an NOL / Tax Loss Carryforward?

 Example Tax Loss Carryforward

 Below is a screenshot of a tax loss carryforward schedule built in Excel.
-This is taken from CFI’s e-commerce/startup financial modeling course in which the company has the ability to carry forward losses due to the significant losses expected to be incurred by the business in its first few years of operation.
+This is taken from CFI’s e-commerce/startup financial modeling course in which a company has the ability to carry forward losses due to the significant losses expected to be incurred by the business in its first few years of operation.

 The best way to learn how to build a TLCF is by practicing.
 By using the example provided, you can see how it was designed and test yourself to create your own in Excel.
 If you want a completed example to work with, check out CFI’s financial modeling templates library of completed models from beginner to advanced.